Changissnz/selfinterest/README.md

 products to circulate.
 Traders are less psychologically resigned to principles, with aims concerning two major categories of objectives: capital profit and human connections.
-The competent trader is a master of relativity, from having to re-adjust their prices and to interact with different peoples.
+The competent trader is a master of relativity, from having to re-adjust their prices and interact with different peoples.
 Through this mastery of the relative, the big trader is a ruler of trade, reinforced by the loyalties of others for them.
 The trader that grows successful is also one of reputed honor, in some aspects, such as maintenance of agreements when faced with adversarial commercial conditions.
 Merchants are interesting,